+Others have taken to using rainbow flags to show their support, and we’re not talking flags with images of rainbows on them – they are literally using Pride flags.
+This is puzzling for some and doesn’t make much sense.
 The Pride flag was created for a very specific reason with 6 colours with each having a very specific and intentional meaning with a lot of history behind it too.
 It was created as a symbol for the LGBTQ+ community.
 Using the Pride flag to show support for the NHS feels disrespectful to the community.

 No other symbol would be borrowed or used for 2 different purposes or meanings.
 Doing so is like saying “oh, that thing doesn’t matter and it belongs to anyone so we’ll just use it for this now”.
 This would not happen with any other logo or symbol, so why is it ok to do this with the Pride flag.

 Companies changing their pride products into NHS rainbow products… proof that they never cared about lgbt+ issues, they just cared about what was trending. https://t.co/Ax3tCkqTcR— neil (@neil_anderthol) May 22, 2020

 Using the Pride FlagLet me be clear, the issue here isn’t children drawing rainbow images, the issue is (even homophobic) individuals, companies and the government itself literally thinking it is ok to use the LGBT rainbow flag for the NHS instead.

 Online shops have been accused of ignorance as they sell LGBT+ pride banners rebranded as “Thank You NHS” flags.
 This is just one example of the systematic erasure and rebranding of LGBT+ symbology that we have been experiencing for decades.